marcelaUlicna/javascript-prototypes/NumericSpiner/README.md

 # Numeric spiner

 This is jQuery plugin allow users simply increase and decrease a number value at input field.
-There is supported changing value by scrolling.
+Moreover, there is supported changing value by scrolling the mouse wheel.
 Component is written as jQuery plugin as well as TypeScript plugin.

 ### Requirements
 * bootstrap.css